Distance by de-correlation: Computing distance with heterogeneous grid cells

 As predicted by Eq. \ref{eq: derivative correlation function sigmoid}, we find that the DoC has a peak (Fig. \ref{fig:1D_sweet_spot}B, C -- triangles), whose magnitude and location varies with the slope and midpoint of the correlation function (compare Fig. \ref{fig:1D_sweet_spot}B, C with Fig. \ref{fig:1D_distance_coding}G, H).
 Looking across different combinations of $\lambda$ and $\sigma_\lambda$, we find a trade-off between the maximum value of the DoC (Fig. \ref{fig:1D_sweet_spot}D) and the distance at which the maximum is realized (Fig. \ref{fig:1D_sweet_spot}E).

 The existence of a sweet spot provides a non-intuitive prediction that the accuracy in decoding distance from grid cell activity should be non-monotonic.
 That is, the error should increase, then decrease, then increase again.
-Remarkably, we find evidence for this in previous rodent behavioral experiments.
+We tested this by analyzing previous rodent behavioral experiments.
 Tennant et al. (2018) trained mice to run along a 1D virtual environment and stop at specific distances, within a $0.2$ m zone, to get a reward \cite{tennant2018stellate}.
 These distances ranged from $0.88$ m to $4.81$ m.
-In the case where there was a visual stimulus that marked the start of the reward zone (referred to as ``beaconed'' trials), the mice performed with high accuracy (Fig. \ref{fig:distance_decoding}A -- blue triangles).
+In the case where there was a visual stimulus that marked the start of the reward zone (referred to as ``beaconed'' trials), the mice performed with high accuracy (Fig. \ref{fig:distance_decoding}A -- blue triangles), demonstrating that they were able to use visual cues to guide their navigation.
 On trials where there was no visual stimulus and the mice had to rely solely on an internal sense of how far they had traveled (referred to as ``probe'' trials), they performed with moderate accuracy, on average stopping short of the reward zone (Fig. \ref{fig:distance_decoding}A -- red squares).
 Analyzing the publicly available data, we find that the absolute error in the stopped location, with respect to the true reward location, was non-monotonic, increasing when the reward zone location was at $2.3$ m, decreasing when the reward zone was at $3.3$ m, and then increasing again when the reward zone was at $4.8$ m (Fig. \ref{fig:distance_decoding}B).